jasper-zanjani/notes/docs/Coding/XAML.md

 - [**Binding markup extension**](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/binding-markup-extension?view=netframeworkdesktop-4.8) resolves the binding path at runtime.
 It can accept data sources from the **binding properties**
 `ElementName`, `Source`, and `RelativeSource`.
 If none of these are defined, then the binding markup extension resolves to the DataContext property.
-- [**x:Bind**](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension) resolves the binding path at **compile-time**, generating C# code and offering better performance and compile-time errors.
-You can also step into the compiled code, providing a better debugging experience. x:Bind should generally be preferred, however it is available only in UWP.
+- [**`x:Bind`**](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension) resolves the binding path at **compile-time**, generating C# code and offering better performance and compile-time errors.
+You can also step into the compiled code, providing a better debugging experience. `x:Bind` should generally be preferred, however it is available only in UWP.

-x:Bind, in contrast, binds only to the parent Page or UserControl element.
+`x:Bind`, in contrast, binds only to the parent `Page` or `UserControl` element.
 So any property of MainPage will be accessible, and any property of that object will also be accessible using dot notation.

 Most bindings are easily translated between the two types: